pgattic/canon/README.md

 Provides: `canonmk`

-- Stores and retrieves canon highlights, annotations, and links, stored in raw-text form
+- Stores and retrieves the locations of canon highlights, annotations, and links
-- Takes a scripture reference as an input, and outputs the same scripture reference along with its relevant highlight data, so as to be piped into `canon`.
-For example: `canonmk "Matthew 5:14-16"` might output something like `"Matthew 5:14-16" --hl="[Highlight Data]"` [NOTE: It may be better to only output the [Highlight Data].
-Think about this?]
 - Has some syntax to add or remove highlights, annotations, and links, whereupon it modifies the annotation library as stored in the user's `~/.canon/marks/` directory (in raw text)

 ### Canon-Study (No working implementation)